galileopy/parse/README.md

 - `/login <provider> <apiKey>`: Save and validate authentication config (e.g., provider: xAI).
 - `/quit` or `/exit`: Exit the application.

-Non-command inputs are echoed back.
+Non-command inputs are processed by the LLM with tool support.
 Authentication loads on startup; if missing or invalid, use `/login` to set it up.

 ## Contributing